Trent University

 Categories of Academic Status

-There are five categories of academic status: (1) Good Standing; (2) Probation; (3) Conditional Probation; (4) Academic Suspension; and (5) Suspension—Academic Dishonesty.
+There are six categories of academic status: (1) Good Standing; (2) Probation; (3) Conditional Probation; (4) Probation in Lieu of Suspension; (4) Academic Suspension; and (5) Suspension—Academic Dishonesty.

 1. Good Standing